Last Updated: 24 February, 2026

 While this idea may seem outrageous, food betting has been surging in popularity, highlighted by the Nathan’s Hot Dog Eating Contest.
 Given the growing interest in this market, this could be an idea to toy with to drive even more tax revenue from sports betting.
 One thing that is guaranteed if this market sees the light of day is that Manhattan clam chowder would be a massive underdog.

 Right next to Massachusetts, happens to be the highest earning state for sports betting handle in 2023, in New York.
-Outside of the juggernaut that is NY, residents of MA can also travel over the border to New Hampshire, Rhode Island, and Connecticut to find legal sports betting.
+Outside the juggernaut that is NY, residents of MA can also travel across the border to New Hampshire, Rhode Island, and Connecticut to access legal sports betting.

 Vermont was the most recent neighboring state to MA to pass a sports betting bill.
 To find out more about that bill, select the state below.